-Our eyesight is something that we can take for granted, and when minor issues arise, we know what to do: book an appointment for a sight test.
+We can take our eyesight for granted, and when minor issues arise, we know what to do: book an appointment for a sight test.

 But what happens when a sight test isn’t available?

-For those aged 65 and over, regular eye health check-ups are an essential part of maintaining personal independence and quality of life, as well as acting as a way of managing underlying health concerns – such as diabetes, strokes, and cancers.
+For those aged 65 and over, regular eye health check-ups are an essential part of maintaining personal independence and quality of life and acting as a way of managing underlying health concerns – such as diabetes, strokes, and cancers.

 While sight tests may only be available for emergencies and urgent care under current COVID-19 restrictions, that doesn’t mean your vision and eye health should suffer.

-As one of the UK’s leading eye care providers to the care home sector, Visioncall wants to ensure that you’re equipped with the information you need.
+As one of the UK’s leading eye care providers in the care home sector, Visioncall wants to ensure that you’re equipped with the information you need.

 Our expert optometrists have shared their top 10 tips to help you understand the little things you can do daily to look after your eyesight for the long term.